AnantharamanLab/METABOLIC/README.md

 ## Input Files

-1. The genome files should be ended with ".fasta"; The genome amino acid or protein files should be ended with ".faa".
-These files should be in one single folder, which you will use as argument for the option "-in-gn" in the Perl script "perl METABOLIC_v1.0.pl" (See example at end of page)
+1. The genome files should end with ".fasta"; The protein files should end with ".faa".
+These files should be in one single folder, which you will use as an argument for the option "-in-gn" in the Perl script "perl METABOLIC_v1.3.pl" (See example at end of page)

 2. The "-o" option requires inputting a text file to show the path of where the metagenomic reads are located.
-The metagenomics reads refer to which are/is the metagenomic datasets that you used to generate the MAGs.
-A sample for this txt is like:
+The metagenomics reads refer to the metagenomic read datasets that you used to generate the MAGs.
+A sample for this txt is as follows:
 ```
 #Reads pair name with complete pathway:
 /slowdata/Reads/METABOLIC_test_reads/SRR3577362_sub_1.fastq,/slowdata/Reads/METABOLIC_test_reads/SRR3577362_sub_2.fastq
 /slowdata/Reads/METABOLIC_test_reads/SRR3577362_sub2_1.fastq,/slowdata/Reads/METABOLIC_test_reads/SRR3577362_sub2_2.fastq
 ```
-&emsp;One should notice that the paired reads are in the same line.
+&emsp;Please notice that the paired reads are in the same line.

 ## Result files